thissell/AxoLoTL/README.md

 pre-trained using a linearized AxoLogic dataset, which has parentheses added for syntactical accuracy.

-If we find significantly better performance with AxoLoTL on the generalization set than BERT, and also find significantly similar F1 scores between validation and generalization, we may say that AxoLoTL is able to generalize learned logical rules, and we have succeeded at our goal. :robot:
+If we find significantly better performance with AxoLoTL on the generalization set than BERT, and also find significant similarity between AxoLoTL's validation and generalization scores, we may say that AxoLoTL is better able to generalize learned logical rules, and we have succeeded at our goal. :robot:

 ## TODO: